HMRC Tax Investigation Help & Advice: What You Should Know

 The most important thing is to identify the type of the tax inquiry and how best to deal with it.
 Sometimes identifying the reasons behind the tax inquiry may assist in that.
 Often HMRC will be reluctant to disclose very much detail at the outset.

 So if you know of an irregularity in your tax affairs and you do not know how to resolve it, or you are worried that you may be investigated or find yourself the subject of a tax investigation or prosecution, then it is vital that you receive expert advice as to how best to navigate your way out of trouble.
 It is strongly recommended that you consult a specialist tax lawyer as soon as possible.
-You can have a confidential and free initial consultation with our expert solicitors if you want to discuss your situation.
-Get in touch with us today.
+Get in touch with us today for a confidential initial consultation with our expert solicitors if you want to discuss your situation.

 2. How will I know if I am being investigated, or will be in the future?